 A recent holding by the Second Circuit shows that companies can no longer win easy dismissal of employees' claims of retaliation under the Sarbanes-Oxley Act.
 Many more whistleblower cases are reaching discovery — and as a result, employers should treat all such claims with extra respect.

-This article by TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Counsel on December 4, 2014.
+TELG principal Tom Harrington and TELG managing principal R. Scott Oswald was published by Corporate Counsel on December 4, 2014.
 The full article is available at Corporate Counsel.
 (Site requires registration.)

 Defining Protected Activity Under SOX